ffretv/ffretv/README.md

 THIS CONTENT IS DIRECTLY RELATABLE TO THE WORK I HAVE BEEN DOING FOR YEARS.
 MAKE SURE YOU THINK YOU KNOW WHAT YOU KNOW BEFORE YOU ACUSE ME OF LIBERALLY APPLYING SOMETHING IN YOUR TENDER SPOT WITHOUT PERMISSSION.

 You've heard it before.
 Some people write cursive, drive stick shift cars, do math and talk back aka complain.
 Yep it is true.
 Not everyone is an invertibrate vessel of a product fully intended for service only to  some denomiation of currency.
-Some people know tech, make money, understand tech and still , yes , still , care about the potential future.
+Some people know tech, make money, understand history and politics and still , yes , still , care about the potential future.
+Not all nerds are mathemticians with the emotional capacity of a ibm comptatible clone.
+Some do have a wide range of abilities and are similar to me.
+My words are to appeal to those types the most that they have to pay attention, you cant just let a group of unempathetic often wealthy revengeful nerds run everything, not going to work out well for the masses.
+Reasonable intelligent people must be reached and informed.

 Why ATSC 2.0 was NOT GOOD ENOUGH for the FCC and OUR TV STANDARDS?